-PPARγ activation has a well-documented role in reducing levels of inflammation in the brain and in the periphery by inhibiting the transcription of cytokines by sequestrating transcription factors such as AP-1, STAT-1 and NFAT which positively regulate their expression (Yang et al., 2008; Tyagi et al., 2011).
-Perhaps unsurprisingly, increased activity of this nuclear hormone receptor also inhibits NF-κB-mediated inflammatory signalling via several mechanisms which include the upregulation of IkBα, a negative regulator of NF-κB (Scirpo et al., 2015) and acting as an E3 ligase thereby increasing the proteosomal degradation of NF-κB p65 (Hou et al., 2012).
-PPARγ also appears to bind to the NF-κB p65 promoter region and directly suppresses the transcription of this subunit (Park et al., 2009; Remels et al., 2009).
-The various inhibitory effects of PPARγ on NF-κB are of particular interest as far as reducing neuroinflammation is concerned as they appear to be one element enabling PPAR to act as a major player in inducing anti-inflammatory phenotypes in microglia (Cullingford, 2008; Jeong et al., 2011; Sikder et al., 2018).
+PPARy activation has a well-documented role in reducing levels of inflammation in the brain and in the periphery by inhibiting the transcription of cytokines by sequestrating transcription factors such as activator protein 1 (AP-1), Signal transducer and activator of transcription 1 (STAT-1), and Nuclear factor of activated T-cells (NFAT), which positively regulate their expression (Yang et al., 2008; Tyagi et al., 2011).
+Perhaps unsurprisingly, increased activity of this nuclear hormone receptor also inhibits NF-κB-mediated inflammatory signaling via several mechanisms, which include the upregulation of NF kappa light polypeptide gene enhancer in B-cells inhibitor, alpha, a negative regulator of NF-κB (Scirpo et al., 2015) and acting as an E3 ligase, thereby increasing the proteosomal degradation of NF-KB p65 (Hou et al., 2012).
+PPAR γ also appears to bind to the NF- κ B p65 promoter region and directly suppresses the transcription of this subunit (Park et al., 2009; Remels et al., 2009).
+The various inhibitory effects of PPARy on NF-kB are of particular interest as far as reducing neuroinflammation is concerned as they appear to be 1 element enabling PPAR to act as a major player in inducing antiinflammatory phenotypes in microglia (Cullingford, 2008; Jeong et al., 2011; Sikder et al., 2018).

-PPARy is also another major regulator of cellular redox status and acts at the junction of several signalling pathways and is involved in the upregulation of FOXO3a and Nrf-2 (Polvani et al., 2012).
-The upregulation of PPAR is associated with increased levels and activity of SOD, catalase, GPx, GSH, UCP2 and HO-1 (Kim and Yang, 2013; Sekulic-Jablanovic et al., 2017).
-It could be argued that this antioxidant effect is exercised via stimulation of Nrf-2 and FOXO3a signalling but PPAR/RXR dimers seem to have independent effects on upregulating several players in the cellular antioxidant defence network via binding to PPAR responsive elements (PPRE) of genes such as HO-1, CAT and SOD (Kim and Yang, 2013; Ndisang, 2014; Sekulic-Jablanovic et al., 2017).
+PPARγ is also another major regulator of cellular redox status and acts at the junction of several signaling pathways and is involved in the upregulation of FOXO3a and Nrf-2 (Polvani et al., 2012).
+The upregulation of PPAR is associated with increased levels and activity of SOD, catalase, GPx, glutathione, UCP2, and Heme oxygenase-1 (HO-1) (Kim and Yang, 2013; Sekulic-Jablanovic et al., 2017).
+It could be argued that this antioxidant effect is exercised via stimulation of Nrf-2 and FOXO3a signaling, but PPAR/RXR dimers seem to have independent effects on upregulating several players in the cellular antioxidant defense network via binding to PPAR responsive elements of genes such as HO-1, Catalase (CAT), and SOD (Kim and Yang, 2013; Ndisang, 2014; Sekulic-Jablanovic et al., 2017).

-PPAR $\gamma$ upregulation can also positively regulate oxidative metabolism by stimulating the transcription of genes governing rates of mitochondrial glucose metabolism and mitochondrial beta-oxidation of free fatty acids (Monsalve et al., 2013; Corona and Duchen, 2016).
-These activities are largely carried out via the activation of PGC-1 $\alpha$ and readers interested in the pathways involved are invited to consult the work of (Fan and Evans, 2015) and (Govindarajulu et al., 2018).
+PPAR γ upregulation can also positively regulate oxidative metabolism by stimulating the transcription of genes governing rates of mitochondrial glucose metabolism and mitochondrial beta-oxidation of free fatty acids (Monsalve et al., 2013; Corona and Duchen, 2016).
+These activities are largely carried out via the activation of PGC-1 α , and readers interested in the pathways involved are invited to consult the work of (Fan and Evans, 2015) and (Govindarajulu et al., 2018).

-Future directions and conclusions
+Future Directions and Conclusions

 Given the data discussed above, it is reasonable to conclude that a therapeutic intervention based on induced ketosis could potentially alleviate many of the elements known to be involved in the pathophysiology, and possibly the pathogenesis, of neuroprogressive illnesses.
-However, studies relating to the use of the approach in such illnesses are currently limited to very small prospective or retrospective open label studies or internet-based analysis of patient feedback (Bostock et al., 2017b; Brietzke et al., 2018) clearly indicating a need for well-designed and adequately powered randomised blinded controlled trails assessing efficacy and safety.
-We now move on to considering major issues that need to be taken into account while designing such studies with the main focus being safety and compliance.
+However, studies relating to the use of the approach in such illnesses are currently limited to very small prospective or retrospective open label studies or internet-based analysis of patient feedback (Bostock et al., 2017b; Brietzke et al., 2018), clearly indicating a need for well-designed and adequately powered randomized blinded controlled trails assessing efficacy and safety.
+We now move on to considering major issues that need to be taken into account while designing such studies, with the main focus being safety and compliance.